kkaleidoskull/kkaleidoskull/README.md

 ⤷ i am epileptic and mildly photosensitive, please dont spam move around me, especially at night with horn light on etc

 ⤷ please feel free to interact with me! im nice, i probably just wont int first :']

+⤷ i can be a little weird sometimes, but serious if i need to be! if i ever do/say anything that makes you uncomfortable, please lmk (im also pro harassment WHEN NECESSARY, and if that makes you uncomfortable, kindly dni)

 ───〃★